getgauge/taiko/docs/installing.md

 npx taiko
 ```

-To launch the Taiko recorder.
+To launch the Taiko recorder locally.
 This will refer to the local installation
 of Taiko in the `node_modules` folder.

 ## Unreleased versions